 In Alleppey, I was not the only wanderer.
 There were many like me seeking information about the place and it’s tourist spots with or without a planned itinerary.
 Most of them were from across the seas since the place is so popular among international tourists.
 In fact, I found more international tourists than national even inside the city.
 It was not exactly the tourist season.
-It was the hot March.
+It was hot March.
 The beaches were throbbing with aliens speaking Malayalam in bits and pieces.
 The locals too brush up their English and Hindi for the encounter with non-Malayalam speakers.

 While I was also craving for an adventure, and by adventure, I mean, trying out Scuba Diving in Cochin followed by Kayaking in the backwaters of Kochi or even trying my hand at snorkeling.
 But, alas, I finally settled for a leisure-some holiday on Alleppey.

 I was not a tourist there not even a complete alien.
 I say Alappuzha instead of Alleppey and I am familiar with Kerala culture thanks to my Malayali roots.
 Kerala was always a home away from home.
-Sometimes in my childhood, I had also been to Alappuzha but I only remember in bits, I also vaguely remember heading out to Kayal Island.
+Sometimes in my childhood, I had been to Alappuzha but I only remember in bits.
+I also vaguely remember heading out to Kayal Island.
 So this was my chance to press the refresh button.
 Plunge in the sea and feel the wetness of the land which I had heard so much about mainly from non-Malayalis.
 And yes, I could speak Malayalam good enough for the locals.

 At St. George’s Church, Edathuva